 For each case, the President of IWF shall appoint one available Chair, who shall then appoint two members from the IWF Hearing Pool in order to constitute the IWF Hearing Panel.
-The appointed members shall not have the same nationality as the Athlete or other Person alleged to have violated this Anti-Doping Policy.
+The appointed members shall not have the same nationality as the Athlete or other Person alleged to have violated these Anti-Doping Rules.

 8.3.2 Hearings will be completed following the completion of the results management process described in Article 7.
-The IWF Hearing Panel shall conduct hearings on the occasion of the Junior World Championships or the Senior World Championships or on occasions as the need arises.
+The IWF Hearing Panel shall conduct hearings on the occasion of the Junior World Championships or on occasions as the need arises.

-8.4 The Member Federation of the Athlete or other Person alleged to have violated this Anti-Doping Policy may attend the hearing as an observer.
+8.4 The Member Federation of the Athlete or other Person alleged to have violated these Anti-Doping Rules may attend the hearing as an observer.